 We use, store and generate volatile and otherwise dangerous chemicals and wastes during our manufacturing processes, and are subject to a variety of government regulations related to the use, storage and disposal of such hazardous chemicals and waste.
 We are required to comply with all PRC national and local environmental protection regulations.
 Under such regulations, we are prohibited from commencing commercial operations of our manufacturing facilities until we have obtained the relevant approvals from PRC environmental protection authorities.
 Regulations on emission trading and pollution permits in Zhejiang Province allow entities to increase their annual pollution discharge limit through emissions trading.
 Entities may increase their annual discharge limit by registering emissions credits with the relevant environmental authorities and amending their pollution permits or obtaining new ones.
 We have entered into several emissions trading contracts to increase our annual quota but have not registered these credits as required under recently implemented regulation.
 As a result, we exceeded our annual limit permitted under our existing pollution permits.
 The local environmental authority of Haining City allows local enterprises to make registrations retroactively, provided that the registrations are timely.
 However, we cannot assure you that that we will not be penalized for exceeding our discharge limit.
-We are also required to conduct a safety evaluation on our manufacturing and storage instruments in relation to our use of dangerous chemicals every two years, as well as a safety evaluation on our manufacturing and storage instruments in relation to our use of hyper-toxic chemicals every year, and to file the results of these evaluations with the hazardous chemicals safety supervision and administration authorities.
+We are also required to conduct a safety evaluation on our manufacturing and storage instruments in relation to our use of hyper-toxic chemicals every year, and to file the results of these evaluations with the hazardous chemicals safety supervision and administration authorities.

 Moreover, we are required to obtain construction permits before commencement of building production facilities.
 We commenced construction of a portion of our solar cell and module production facilities prior to obtaining the construction permits and commenced operations of certain of our production facilities prior to obtaining the environmental approvals for commencing commercial operation and completing the required safety evaluation procedure.
-Although we have subsequently obtained all required environmental approvals covering all of our existing production capacity except a portion of our solar cell and module production capacity, we cannot assure you that we will not be penalized by the relevant government authorities for any prior non-compliance with the PRC environmental approval for the portion of our solar cell and module production capacity and construction permits for a portion of our solar cell and module production facilities, but we cannot assure you that we will be able to obtain such approval in a timely manner or at all.
+Although we have subsequently obtained all required environmental approvals covering all of our existing production capacity except a portion of our solar cell and module production capacity, we cannot assure you that we will not be penalized by the relevant government authorities for any prior non-compliance with the PRC environmental protection, safe production and construction regulations.
+As of the date of this prospectus, we are still in the process of obtaining the requisite environmental approval for the portion of our solar cell and module production capacity and construction permits for a portion of our solar cell and module production facilities, but we cannot assure you that we will be able to obtain such approval in a timely manner or at all.
 Failure to obtain such approval and permits may subject us to fines or disrupt our operations and construction, which may materially and adversely affect our business, results of operations and financial condition.